SidonTheTroll/Erstes-Jahr/IP/8-database-concepts.md

 #### 3.3.3.1.
 Data Dictionary

-- It contains metadata such as the definitions of all schema objects in the database (tables, views, indexes, datatypes,etc)along with information like: space allocated, default values of columns, integrity constraint information, user's name, privelages and roles along with other general information.
+- It contains metadata such as the definitions of all schema objects in the database (tables, views, indexes, datatypes,etc) along with information like: space allocated, default values of columns, integrity constraint information, user's name, privelages and roles along with other general information.

 ### 3.3.4.
 Data Constraints

 Data stored in a database must fulfil some rules and conditions so that only validated and required data is stored.
 It is called data constraint.
+It makes sure that a set of rules are fulfiled that define valid data.

 - List of primary constraints:
     1. NOT NULL